agrifooddatacanada/OCA_package_standard/README.md

 Figure: example oca_package structure.
 The oca_bundle is from the OCA specification and contents are out of scope for OCA Package.
 Extensions are grouped according to community and bundle_digest target.
 In this example there is one community (adc) and two schema bundles (blue and orange highlight) which are referenced by two community groupings.

 ### OCA Bundle
 The overlays and capture base of the [OCA Specification](http://oca.colossi.network/specification/) are contained in the oca_bundle object of an oca_package.
+Schemas can reference other schemas in a hierarchical fashion.
+The referenced schemas are found inside Dependencies which are contained in an oca_bundle object.
 The contents of oca_bundle are governed by the Human Colossus Foundation and documented into the official [OCA Specification](http://oca.colossi.network/specification/).

 The SAID of the oca_bundle when calculated only includes capture_base and OCA overlays documented by the official specification.
 Additional oca_bundles which are dependencies are collected in the object Dependencies.
 Dependencies only include official specification oca_bundles.